 BEATRICE WEDER DI MAURO (Switzerland and Italy) PhD, University of Basel eatrice Weder di Mauro joined the Institute in January.
 She is President of the Centre for Economic Policy Research (CEPR), a leading network of more than 1.300 top economists mostly based in Europe.
-CEPR promotes research excellence with policy relevance and has had a long standing and deep relationship with the Graduate Institute: Professor Richard Baldwin was its previous President and continues to serve as Editor-in-Chief of its leading dissemination platform VoxEU.org, Professor Charles Wyplosz served as its Policy Director and now, Professor Ugo Panizza has become its Vice-President in development, growth and governance of emerging markets, charge of New Ventures.
+CEPR promotes research excellence with policy relevance and has had a long standing and deep relationship with the Graduate Institute: Professor Richard Baldwin was its previous President and continues to serve as Editor-in-Chief of its leading dissemination platform VoxEU.org, Professor Charles Wyplosz served as its Policy Director and now, charge of New Ventures.